davidsims9t/deep-learning/README.md

 Introduction to Computational Neural Networks - Jianxin Wu Understanding Convolutional Neural Networks with a Mathematical Model - C.C.
 Jay Kuo Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification.
+Evaluation of Operations in Convolutional Architectures for Object Recognition